Aceinna/gnss-ins-sim/gnss_ins_sim/docs/gnss-ins-sim-doc.md

 ### 2.1 Coordinate systems

-This section gives the definitions of the coordinate system used in **gnss-ins-sim**.
+This section gives the definitions of the coordinate systems used in **gnss-ins-sim**.

 #### 2.1.1 ECEF frame